naotnoguchi/EverWear-Expo-App/docs/privacy-en.md

 ---
-title: EverWear Privacy Policy
+title: Privacy Policy
 ---

-# EverWear Privacy Policy
+# Privacy Policy

 Last updated: June 22, 2025

-Naoto Noguchi ("we", "us", or "our") respects the privacy of users ("Users") of the mobile application "EverWear" (the "App").
+EverWear Office ("we", "us", or "our") respects the privacy of users ("Users") of the mobile application "EverWear" (the "App").
 This Privacy Policy ("Policy") explains how we collect, use, disclose, and safeguard your information when you use the App.

 ## 1. Information We Collect
 We may collect the following information necessary to provide and improve the App: